spec-first/connexion/docs/request.rst

 Header Parameters
 -----------------

-Currently header parameters are not passed to the handler functions.
-But they can be accessed through the underlying ``flask.request.headers`` object.
+Currently header parameters are not passed to the handler functions as parameters.
+But they can be accessed through the underlying
+``connexion.request.headers`` object which aliases the ``flask.request.headers`` object.

 .. code-block:: python

     def index():
-        page_number = flask.requests.headers['Page-Number']
+        page_number = connexion.request.headers['Page-Number']